evhub/coconut/DOCS.md

 ##### Python Docs

-Make an iterator that returns selected elements from the iterable.
-If _start_ is non-zero, then elements from the iterable are skipped until _start_ is reached.
+Make an iterator that returns selected elements from the _iterable_.
+If _start_ is non-zero, then elements from the _iterable_ are skipped until _start_ is reached.
 Afterward, elements are returned consecutively unless _step_ is set higher than one which results in items being skipped.
 If _stop_ is `None`, then iteration continues until the iterator is exhausted, if at all; otherwise, it stops at the specified position.
 Unlike regular slicing, iterator slicing does not support negative values for _start_, _stop_, or _step_.
 Can be used to extract related fields from data where the internal structure has been flattened (for example, a multi-line report may list a name field on every third line).
 Equivalent to:
 ```
 def islice(iterable, *args):
     # islice('ABCDEFG', 2) --> A B